Azure/azure-sdk-for-python/sdk/cosmos/azure-cosmos/README.md

 etag_value = operation_headers['etag']
 request_charge = operation_headers['x-ms-request-charge']
 ```
-For queries, response headers will be present when using paging only:
+For queries, response headers will be present when using paging only - and will only be populated once you start going through your pages:
 ```python
 from azure.cosmos import CosmosClient import os